Allen Rossum: Philadelphia Eagles

 Rossum was selected by the Philadelphia Eagles in the third round (85th overall) of the 1998 NFL draft.
-Rossum set Eagles single-season records for kickoff returns (54) and kickoff return yds (1,347), while ranking 4th in NFC (and 5th in the NFL) with a 24.9 avg.
+Rossum set Eagles records for kick returns (54) and kick return yds (1,347), while ranking 4th in NFC (and 5th in the NFL) with a 24.9 avg.
 He was selected as the special teams MVP by his teammates.
-Tallied 12 tackles and 2 PDs at CB, adding a career-high 17 special teams stops and ranking 7th in conference with an 8.9 avg. on 28 punt returns in addition to an 86-yd. return to earn NFC Special Teams Player of the Week.
+He had 12 tackles and 2 PDs at CB, adding 17 special teams stops and ranking 7th in conference with an 8.9 avg. on 28 punt returns in addition to an 86-yd. return to earn NFC Special Teams Player of the Week.
 In his rookie season shared punt return duties with Freddie Solomon Jr., returning 22 for 187 yds.
 (8.5 avg.).

 He played two seasons with the Eagles as a return specialist and backup cornerback.
 During his career with the Eagles, he returned 50 punts for 437 yards and 98 kickoffs for 2,427 yards with one returned for a touchdown (an 89-yard return against the Washington Redskins).